JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/Supercell-PD/readme.md

 nbnd = \frac{N_{C}\times \text{(valence electrons of carbon)} + N_{N}\times \text{(valence electrons of nitrogen)}}{2}\times 1.5.
 $$

+Since supercells contain a large number of atoms, these calculations can be computationally demanding.
+Therefore, it is recommended to perform the calculation using only the Gamma point.

 **NV center in diamond:** For our example, the number of bands should be:

 $$